funkhaus/wordpress-theme-boilerplate/README.md

 #### Make sure no clear fixes are used

 A common issue we see is developers not understanding when to use a float and a clearfix, and when not too.
-In almost all cases, setting the containing DIV to `overflow:hidden` means you don't need to use a clearfix, and thus makes your code way cleaner.
+In almost all cases, setting the containing DIV to `overflow:hidden` means you don't need to use a clearfix, and thus makes your code way cleaner, with less markup.
 A lot of the time (but not always), using a `display:inline-block` is a better move that using a `float` too.

 ___

 ### To Do List

 1. Spelling and grammar check
-1. Document common bugs.
-Like thumb trays overlapping with video, videos not resizing, page order not respected, footers not sticky, floating headers etc
+1. Add more documentation of common bugs and testing procedures.